-Use a healing pad or cold pack on your neck to provide relief for sore muscles.
+A cold pack is used to provide relief for sore muscles.

-Wear a soft neck brace or neck collar to get temporary relief.
-However, wearing neck brace or collar for long time can make your muscles weaker.
+A soft neck brace or collar is temporarily used for relief.
+Though, wearing a neck brace or collar for a long time can make the muscles weaker.

 Massage therapy uses appropriate pressure, to reduce cervical pain.
 Massage is also effective in increasing blood flow, reducing swelling, promoting tissue growth, and providing relief from muscle spasms.

 Manual therapy can be used for reducing pain, thus improving function by increasing the range of motion.

 Thrust manipulation technique is given in a prone supine or sitting position, then cervical traction is applied to enlarge the neural foramen and reduce neck stress.

 Non-thrust manipulation techniques include posterior-anterior (PA) glide, given in prone positions.
 The cervical spine techniques include retraction, rotation, glides in ULTT1 (Upper Limb Tension Test 1) position and PA glides.